-As described in Note 1.1. (d), the surplus balance of certain centers, amounting to R\$ 2,292 (2015 - R\$ 1,923), is segregated in a specific bank account controlled by each center, and will only be used upon previous approval of the Institute and provided that the hierarchy of priorities, as established in the agreement entered into by the parties, is respected.
+As described in Note 1.1. (d), the surplus balance of certain centers, amounting to R\$ 2,600 (2016 - R\$ 2,292), is segregated in a specific financial investment account controlled by each center, and will only be used upon previous approval of the Institute and provided that the hierarchy of priorities, as established in the agreement entered into by the parties, is respected.